cisco/mindmeld/docs/source/userguide/getting_started.rst

   $ mmworkbench num-parse --start

-The numerical parser is the component that relies on Java 8.
+The numerical parser is a critical component that relies on Java 8.
+Do **not** skip this.

 .. _getting_started_begin_new_project: